Table of Contents

+It is common for fast-growing startups to offer their employees with options through an employee share option plan (ESOP).
+ESOPs can be complex to understand, especially for employees who have not received options in a company before.
 Understanding what a cap table is and how shares or options work in an ESOP can go a long way in understanding how you are being compensated.
 This article sets out the definition of a cap table and its role in startups.

 What is a Cap Table?

-In addition to listing the names of shareholders, a cap table will also list out the portion of ownership and any distributed securities.
-In short, it lists who owns what securities in a startup.
+In addition to listing the names of shareholders, a cap table will also list the portion of ownership and any distributed securities.
+In short, it details who owns what securities in a startup.

 To understand how much of a company a person owns, they will need to have the fully diluted share count (compared to the basic share count).
-The fully diluted share count is the complete sum of not only all existing shares but also the value of any other securities such as options, warrants and unissued options that may eventually be converted into shares (exercised).
+The fully diluted share count is the complete sum of not only all existing shares but also the value of any other securities, such as options, warrants and unissued options that may eventually be converted into shares (exercised).
 It is common for investors to see their ownership of the company expressed regarding fully diluted shares.
 This calculation assists them with conservatively determining the true value of their shares.

 Excel Spreadsheets and Cap Tables

 There is no one way to create a cap table.
 While an Excel spreadsheet is often a good starting point, a basic spreadsheet may not be sufficient as your company grows.
 It can quickly become very complicated as you offer more options to new employees or take onboard more investors.
 Using a conventional format and common terms makes it easy for others to understand.

 Essentially, effective cap table management comes down to accurately recording all transactions that affect the valuation of a company, including:

 - conversions of debt to equity; and

 - any exercises of options.